MAINE SEAL & NATURE CRUISE SCHEDULE 2021

 - Adults $25

 - Children under 12 $12

 - Children under 2 FREE

 We encourage you to book online!

-As of January 2021, when we opened for advanced bookings, the State of Maine remains under certain COVID mandates and guidelines.
+The State of Maine remains under certain COVID mandates and guidelines.
 Therefore, current seating capacity is limited to 43% of our normal availability.
 When state mandates are lifted, we will expand our availability in compliance with all Maine regulations.
 For more info go to: Maine's COVID response.

 maine COAST seal & Nature CRUISE INFO

 September and October are the best months of the year to visit the coast of Maine.
 The height of the tourist season has passed but we still have warm days, cool nights and lots of sights to enjoy.

 This is the time of year when the pace slows down and we have more time to talk and get to know our customers.
 The puffins have now departed and we use the extra time in our day to venture further up the bay and give you a glimpse at some of our 70 islands.